pubflow/flowfull-node/docs/README.md

-# Bridge-Payments Documentation
+# 💳 Bridge-Payments API Documentation

 ## Overview

-Bridge-Payments is a secure, scalable payment processing backend that integrates with your existing Flowless authentication system.
-Built with Bun, Hono, and Kysely, it provides a unified API for handling payments across multiple providers while maintaining session validation with your main application.
+Bridge-Payments is a **frontend-friendly** payment processing API that handles Stripe, PayPal, and other providers through a single, unified interface.
+Built specifically for modern web and mobile applications that need to accept payments quickly and securely.

 ## 🚀 Quick Start